kumuluz/kumuluzee/README.md

 you can simply add a different one.
 - Minimal to no configuration settings up the base server.
 Develop like any other Java EE application
 - Quick startup time, low resource consumption and stateless scalability accelerates development
+- Extend your microservices with common cloud-native patterns, such as config, discovery, logging, circuit-breakers, etc. KumuluzEE provides all the building blocks.
 - Simplified unit and integration testing

 The goal is to support as many Java EE components as possible.
 Currently the following components are